omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 though.)

-Another vital thing to know, especially due of the existence of the *type* column, is how to filter rows.
+Another vital thing to know, especially due of the existence of the *type* column in the OMNeT++ CSV format, is how to filter rows.
 Perhaps surprisingly, the array index syntax can be used here as well.
 For example, the following expression selects the rows that contain iteration variables: `aloha[aloha.type == 'itervar']`.
 With a healthy degree of sloppiness, here's how it works: `aloha.type` yields the values in the `type` column as an array-like data structure; `aloha.type=='itervar'` performs element-wise comparison and produces an array